blakskyy/pianolilia.com/content/_index.md

         <span style='color:#666;'>For **Last Minute/Same Day Cancellations ONLY:<br />Call</span>
         <span style='color:#990000;'>(562) 234-9142**</span>
         <span style='color:#666;'>and leave a message.</span>
+      text: Ready to take the first step towards becoming a pianist?
+Contact us today for the finest piano lessons in Long Beach.<br />We look forward to helping you achieve your musical goals!
       # Email form provider
       form:
         provider: formspree